jaredboice/daniel-san/README.md

 -   `type: 'DISPLAY_EVENTS'` _(display only the events, nothing fancy, and will also display discarded events if they exist)_
 -   `type: 'DISPLAY_DISCARDED_EVENTS'` _(when special adjustments move events beyond the dateStart and dateEnd range, they can be displayed with this terminal type )_
--   `type: 'DISPLAY_CRITICAL_SNAPSHOTS'` _(display only the critical snapshots below a criticalThreshold by passing something like criticalThreshold: 150.00)_
+-   `type: 'DISPLAY_CRITICAL_SNAPSHOTS'` _(display only the critical endBalance snapshots below a criticalThreshold by passing something like criticalThreshold: 150.00)_
 -   `type: 'STANDARD_TERMINAL_OUTPUT'` _(the default command-line functionality, will output discarded events if they exist, and critical snapshots if passed a criticalThreshold)_
 -   `type: 'DISPLAY_SUM_OF_ALL_POSITIVE_EVENT_AMOUNTS' or 'DISPLAY_SUM_OF_ALL_POSITIVE_EVENT_FLOWS'` _(displays the sum of all positive event flows, and will also display discarded events if they exist)_
 -   `type: 'DISPLAY_SUM_OF_ALL_NEGATIVE_EVENT_AMOUNTS' or 'DISPLAY_SUM_OF_ALL_NEGATIVE_EVENT_FLOWS'` _(displays the sum of all negative event flows, and will also display discarded events if they exist)_